Quantum Security: Strategies for a Post-Quantum World

 Quantum Security: Building a Multi-Layered Defense

-Quantum security is an emerging field of cybersecurity and one that is just starting to be understood.
-Quantum security focuses on providing protection and encryption for data and communications once quantum computing is more broadly available.
+Quantum security is an emerging field of cybersecurity that is just starting to be understood.
+Once quantum computing is more broadly available, quantum security will focus on providing protection and encryption for data and communications.

 Quantum computers have the potential to break several encryption standards due to their ability to solve complex mathematical problems much faster than classical computers.
 This includes: